wearenocomputer/ofxGSVImageStitcher/README.md

 This is an openFrameworks implementation to demonstrate how to load Google Street View panoramic images.

-Read more about this at:
+This code is part of a tutorial on how to create point clouds with Google Street View Data.
+If you want to find out more check the article [link here]

-Pieces of this code are used in a fully working Google Street View point cloud creator.
+You can also check the code for a fully working point cloud creator here:

 https://github.com/wearenocomputer/ofxGSVPointCloud